The Computer Science major resides in both the College of Arts and Science and the College of Engineering.

 Students who have been rejected from the major are very strongly discouraged from reapplying.
 If you do not meet admission standards for the CS major you will need to apply for admission to another major at Cornell.
 Students who decide to reapply for the major after being rejected once will be reconsidered if they have met all standards of admission for the major.
 No student will be considered for admission more than twice.

 A number of students have found it beneficial to major in another field while maintaining a strong concentration in CS.
 Students who take this route will often have a higher GPA than if they had stayed in CS.
 Many non-CS majors who have concentrated in CS are recruited just as vigorously as full CS majors.
-The CS minor is an option for students who wish to have this work acknowledged on their Cornell trasncript. ((Note: CS majors, Engineering students majoring in Information Science, Systems and Technology (ISST), and Fine Arts majors in AAP are not eligible to participate in the CS Minor.)
+The CS minor is an option for students who wish to have this work acknowledged on their Cornell trasncript. ((Note: CS majors and Engineering students majoring in Information Science, Systems and Technology (ISST), are not eligible to participate in the CS Minor.)

 The steps to be followed are listed below: